vgacentrifuge/pcb/README.md

 See the example setup from the lecture (remember 2x 10k pullups).
 However, this website says that pin 6 (TCK) is pulled down on their board, why is ours pulled up?
+TODO

 ### SRAM
 We need to calculate the required SRAM size.